What are you looking for help with?

 The study found that hypnosis helped to improve expected and perceived levels of anxiety during public speaking.
 Ultimately, the researchers concluded that hypnosis was effective because it helped to moderate the expectancy.
 People didn’t expect failure and misery as strongly, and their performance improved because of this.

 Read up on the latest research regarding hypnosis and anxiety.
-Our Anxiety Hypnotherapy guide features a run-down of the latest research.
+Our hypnotherapy for anxiety guide features a run-down of the latest research.

 Become a Confident Public Speaker Today